FPGA-Research-Manchester/FABulous/docs/source/user_guide/building_doc/fabric_definition.md

 A supertile has two independent reference tiles, and they are easy to confuse:

-- The **anchor tile** ({ref}`above <supertiles>`) is the first non-NULL tile in a row-by-row scan of the stored grid, so the bottom-left tile.
+- The **anchor tile** ({ref}`above <supertiles>`) is the first non-NULL tile in a row-by-row scan of the stored grid, so the bottom-left tile under the bottom-left origin and the top-left tile under the deprecated top-left origin.
   It fixes where the supertile is _placed_ in the fabric and is purely structural.
 - The **master tile** is where a supertile BEL and its configuration bits _live_.
-By default it is the **last** non-NULL tile in row-major order; an explicit `MASTER` token in the supertile CSV overrides this.
+By default it is the **easternmost tile of the southernmost occupied row**; an explicit `MASTER` token in the supertile CSV overrides this.

-These are usually **different** tiles, because the anchor follows the stored row order while the master does not.
-In the DSP example the master is `DSP_bot` (bottom), so the BEL, its ConfigMem, and the supertile switch matrix all live there, and the anchor is `DSP_bot` as well.
-A fabric still on the deprecated top-left origin stores the pair the other way up, which makes `DSP_top` the anchor.
+The anchor is defined by index order and the master by compass direction, so the origin moves one and not the other.
+In the DSP example the master is `DSP_bot`, so the BEL, its ConfigMem, and the supertile switch matrix all live there, and under the bottom-left origin the anchor is `DSP_bot` as well.
+A fabric still on the deprecated top-left origin stores the pair the other way up, which makes `DSP_top` the anchor while the master stays `DSP_bot`.
 ```

 A BEL declared on the supertile (such as the `MULADD` block above) lives in the supertile's **master tile**,